crxdelv/browser-signature/README.md

 - `RTCCertificate`
 - `IDBDatabase`

-## Signature
+## Signatures
+`signatures` is a compilation of overall signatures.
+It consists of three signatures:

+`softcomp` refers to the overall signature of software and compatibility.

+`hardcomp` refers to the overall signature of hardware and compatibility.

-`signature` is the overall signature of those three components.
+`softhard` refers to the overall signature of software and hardware.

 [^1]: Since this browser signature library uses software-based information, I'm still unsure if it can affect the signature. <p>If so, please report an issue regarding it.
 Thank you!</p> <p align="center"><a href="https://github.com/creuserr/browser-signature/issues/new?assignees=&labels=&projects=&template=report---signature-inaccuracy.md&title=Report+~+Signature+inaccuracy"><kbd>Submit a report :red_circle:</kbd></a></p>